 Teaching

-I teach various courses exploring the tangled causes and unequal consequences of environmental problems, the political relations that shape these problems, and the predicaments of those now seeking to address them.
-In the classroom, a key goal of mine is to help students forge connections that regularly engage more theoretical concepts and debates with their own experiences and with the broader urgencies of the ecological transformations that increasingly surround them.
+I teach various courses exploring the tangled causes and unequal consequences of environmental problems, the social and political-economic relations that shape these problems, and the predicaments of those now seeking to address them.
+In the classroom, my teaching is aimed at helping students forge connections that can link more theoretical debates with lived experience and with the practical urgencies of the ecological transformations that increasingly surround us.

 Conservation & Environmental Policy

-This course serves as an introduction to the politics of conservation and environmental policy-making in the United States.
-The class is divided into four units.
-We will first take stock of the alarming environmental transformations currently in motion and consider divergent perspectives on the political implications.
-Next, we will look historically at the key actors,… Continue reading Conservation & Environmental Policy
+This course serves as an introduction to the politics of conservation and environmental policymaking in the United States.
+We will begin by first taking stock of the alarming environmental transformations now in motion and considering divergent perspectives about the political implications.
+Next, we will look at the key actors, institutions, and political processes which have… Continue reading Conservation & Environmental Policy

 Global Political Ecology